 Image of the Rocky Road Cookies on a plate

-For when plain Chocolate Cookies just won’t do, we add marshmallows, nuts, and maybe even a sprinkle of sea salt flakes for good measure!
+When plain chocolate cookies just won’t do, I add marshmallows, nuts, and maybe even a sprinkle of sea salt flakes for good measure!

 These are the best Rocky Road Cookies around, thanks to a few special ingredients you won’t find in a typical chocolate cookie recipe.

-And while this recipe is easy to re-recreate, it’s vital that you start with the right ingredients.
-So wait for a grocery store run if you don’t have the right cocoa powder or flour; the wait will be worth it so you don’t end up with lackluster cookies — or worse, cookies that don’t bake up properly.
+While this recipe is easy to recreate, it’s crucial to start with the right ingredients.
+If you don’t have the right cocoa powder or flour, wait for your next grocery store run.
+It’s worth the wait so you don’t end up with mediocre cookies—or worse, cookies that don’t bake up properly.
 More on this below!

 Process shots-- images of the butter and brown sugar being creamed together; adding eggs and vanilla